guy2000s/Rhodum/README.md

 DO NOT FORK THIS YET, REUPLOADING RHODUM'S FILES AREN'T FINISHED SINCE GITHUB DOESN'T ALLOW ALOT OF FILES UPLOADED

+Stop creating issues asking for a zip file of the source, you're not getting it.
+Write code yourself if you want to run a revival.

 # Rhodum
 This repository is the official Rhodum source code and database.
 Warning that the code is very garbage.
 And it has 970 FUCKING FILES WHICH IS WHY I COULDN'T REUPLOAD ALL OF THEM!